BAR B QUE

 Currently there are no fish or vegetarian dishes on the menu, but the restaurant is working on adding some.
-Meanwhile,the kitchen offers non meat eaters baked yams and a garden salad, both off-menu, and a crispy baguette and several dips.
+Meanwhile,the kitchen offers non meat eaters baked yams and a garden salad, both off-menu.

 eLuna's Visit to BAR B QUE Restaurant

 BAR B QUE is located in a courtyard of restaurants in the Herzlia Pituach tech park.
 There is street parking and underground parking in a lot that charges 10 shekels for the evening.
 The restaurant has both indoor and outdoor seating.
 The decor is pleasantly rustic and informal.
 The menu is in both Hebrew and English, and is also displayed on a blackboard inside the restaurant.

 Every main course on the BAR B QUE menu is a meat dish.

 The menu begins with a choice of barbeque dishes, but the meat of the matter, so to speak, is in the unique and original Meat Trays.